aweis89/ai-terminals.nvim/README.md

 While the generic features work well with Aider, this plugin includes additional helpers specifically for Aider:

 * **➕ Add Files:** Quickly add the current file or a list of files to the Aider chat context using `/add` or `/read-only`.
 * **💬 Add Comments:** Insert comments above the current line with a custom prefix (e.g., `AI!`, `AI?`).
-This action automatically saves the file and can optionally start the Aider terminal if it's not already running.
+This action automatically saves the file and starts the Aider terminal if it's not already running.

 ## ⚠️ Prerequisites